 Pros: The benefit of this contraception option is it is ease of use – you receive an intramuscular injection once every 3 months.

 Cons: The injection needs to be done by a healthcare provider.
 This contraception option is not recommended for women who want to get pregnant within the next year because it can delay a return to fertility.
-It takes a while for the medication to “wear out of your system” after you stop the injections.
+It takes a while for the medication to “leave your system” after you stop the injections.
 Long-term use of the progesterone injection can also reduce bone density and put you at risk of nontraumatic fractures.
-You cannot take this medication if you have undiagnosed abnormal bleeding from the uterus.

 Permanent sterilization (vasectomy or tubal ligation)